mohammedterryjack/quran/README.md

 - ✅ implement minimalist design frontend
 - implement mock design frontend
 - user can link custom verses of Quran and Bible to a verse
-- favicon for quran = prophetic sandal
+- favicon for quran = prophetic sandal?
-- favicon for tanakh = hand of fatima
+- favicon for tanakh = hand of fatima?